 Can anyone track you using a VPN?

-However, to know for sure, you’d need to look into your traffic patterns.
-Traffic with a VPN has specific patterns due to the technology being used.
-If you know what these patterns are and your traffic doesn’t show them when you turn on your VPN, you’re probably connected to an obfuscated server.
+There’s no easy answer to this.
+You’d need to look into your VPN traffic patterns — they will have a specific footprint due to the technology being used.
+If you know these patterns and your traffic doesn’t show them when you turn on your VPN, you’re probably connected to an obfuscated server.